Luigi Cadorna

 Luigi Cadorna, (4 September 1850 - 21 December 1928) was an Italian general, Marshal of Italy and Count, most famous for being the Chief of Staff of the Italian Army from 1914 until late 1917 during World War I. He commanded the Italian army on the Italian front, a theatre marked by trench warfare and attrition on the Eastern Alps and Isonzo river.
-Cadorna launched multiple offensives across the Isonzo front, during which the Italian army made gains, most notably capturing Gorizia (after counterattacking during the Strafexpedition) and Bainsizza, but ultimately suffered a major defeat when German-Austrian forces attacked the Italian troops at Caporetto and forced them to retreat to the Piave river.
+Cadorna launched multiple offensives across the Isonzo front during which the Italian army made gains, most notably capturing Gorizia (after counterattacking during the Strafexpedition) and Bainsizza, but it ultimately suffered a major defeat when German-Austrian forces attacked the Italian troops at Caporetto and forced them to retreat to the Piave river.
 He was relieved as Chief of Staff and replaced by Armando Diaz.

-Cadorna's wartime leadership is a debated and contentious topic in public discourse and historiography: his detractors blame him for heavy casualties and a rigid discipline leading to the harsh treatment of Italian troops (with the alleged introduction of decimation); others have recognized a number of merits and successes to Cadorna and argued that high casualties were a consequence of the tactical-strategic realities of the war.
+Cadorna's wartime leadership is a debated topic in public discourse and historiography.
+His detractors blame him for heavy casualties and a rigid discipline leading to the harsh treatment of Italian troops (with the alleged introduction of decimation), but others have ascribed merits to Cadorna and argued that high casualties were a consequence of the tactical-strategic realities of the war.

 Early career

 Luigi Cadorna was born to General Raffaele Cadorna in Verbania Pallanza, Piedmont in 1850.
-In 1860 Cadorna became a student at the "Teuliè" Military School in Milan.
+In 1860, Cadorna became a student at the "Teuliè" Military School in Milan.
 At fifteen he entered the Turin Military Academy.
 Upon graduation, he was commissioned as a second lieutenant of artillery in 1868.
 In 1870, as an officer in the 2nd Regiment of Artillery, Cadorna participated in the occupation of Rome as part of a force commanded by his father.
 As major he was appointed to the staff of General Pianell, afterwards taking the post of Chief of Staff of the Verona Divisional Command.
 As Colonel commanding the 10th Regiment of Bersaglieri from 1892 Cadorna acquired a reputation for strict discipline and harsh punishment.
 He wrote a manual of infantry tactics, which laid stress on the doctrine of the offensive.
 Promoted to lieutenant general in 1898 Cadorna subsequently held a number of senior staff and divisional/corps command positions.
 On the eve of Italy's entry into World War (1915), he was close to peace-time retirement age and had a history of differences with his political and military superiors.

 Cadorna had been offered the post of Chief of Staff for the first time in 1908, which he had rejected over the issue of political control during wartime.
 He was again offered the position in July 1914, as the Triple Entente and Central Powers girded for war.
 When Italy entered the war in May 1915 on the side of the Entente, Cadorna fielded thirty-six infantry divisions composed of 875,000 men, but with only 120 modern artillery pieces.